 Infinity N3 vs Infinity CodeOne

 The main difference between Infinity, which is currently in rules version N3, with N4 coming later this year, and CodeOne are the forces that are available for it.
-Infinity N3 has 9 main fractions, each with several available sub-factions along with a number of Non-Aligned Armies.
+Infinity N3 has 9 main factions, each with several available sub-factions along with a number of Non-Aligned Armies.
 Each force has a huge selection of units available to it.
 Infinity CodeOne has 4 different factions, each with just over 20 units available to them.
 CodeOne games are limited to 10 units, which controls the required table space and the time it takes to play games.

 There are some streamlining of rules, but the core differences between N3 and CodeOne is this smaller scale game, with limited forces.
 Infinity N3 is well known as a complex game.
 The simplicity of the core mechanics are followed with a huge learning curve, and this control and limitation of the CodeOne forces makes it a lot more beginner-friendly, whilst keeping the rules that make Infinity what it is.